bennColl-cs4387/sizar/first-issue/build_from_source.md

 >>> exit()
 ```

-PyCaret was successfully imported without any errors, confirming that the build
+PyCaret was successfully imported without any errors, confirming that the build works succesfully!